OpenCTI-Platform/opencti/docs/docs/usage/ask-ai.md

 ![Example of a generated content](assets/askai_generatedcontent.png)

-A short video on the FiligranHQ Youtube channel presents tha capabilities of AskAI: https://www.youtube.com/watch?v=lsP3VVsk5ds
+A short video on the FiligranHQ YouTube channel presents tha capabilities of AskAI: https://www.youtube.com/watch?v=lsP3VVsk5ds.

-# Improving generated elements of Ask AI
+## Improving generated elements of Ask AI

 Be aware that the text quality is highly dependent on the capabilities of the associated LLM.